stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Stateful st a = st -> (st, a)
 ```

-In case of our use case of pairing elements with indices,
+Our use case is pairing elements with indices, which
-we can then arrive at the following pure but stateful
-computation:
+can be implemented as a pure, stateful computation like so:

 ```idris
 pairWithIndex' : a -> Stateful Nat (Nat,a)
 pairWithIndex' v index = (S index, (index,v))
 ```

-Note how we at the same time increment the index, returning
+Note, how we at the same time increment the index, returning
 the incremented value as the new state, while pairing
 the first argument with the original index.